 Call of Opportunity to work at the Franco-Chilean Laboratory for Astronomy, in Chile

-This Call of Opportunity includes the possibility to apply to two different Calls to work at the Franco-Chilean Laboratory for Astronomy (FCLA)1 in Chile:
+This Call of Opportunity includes the possibility to apply to two different Calls to work at the Franco-Chilean Laboratory for Astronomy (FCLA) in Chile:

-- C1: A first Call for up to two long-term positions for a start after October 2019.
+- C1: A first Call for up to two long-term positions for a start in/after January 2022.
 These positions are open for a minimum stay of 1 year, and up to 3 years.

 - C2: A second and independent Call for shorter-term visits (of several months to less than 1 year) to work and collaborate with FCLA researchers.

 Fields of Research: Over the years, the Lab has contributed to the development of important key projects in the field of modern astronomy including the study of stellar formation, planetary formation and evolution, exoplanets, and the death of stars.
-The FCLA researchers are able to use a versatile optical/near-infrared and radio-millimetric instrumentation of Observatories in Chile (ESO, ALMA, Gemini, Magellanes), dedicated numerical codes and computing resources, to achieve breakthrough results including stunning images and modelling of young protoplanetary disks with ALMA, the characterization of young exoplanets, or the complex modelling of super novae explosions.
+The FCLA researchers in partnership with local astronomers are able to use a versatile set of optical/near-infrared and radio-millimetric instrumentations of Observatories in Chile (ESO, ALMA, Gemini, Magellan), dedicated numerical codes and computing resources, to achieve breakthrough results including stunning images and modelling of young protoplanetary disks with ALMA, the characterization of young exoplanets, or the complex modelling of supernovae explosions.

 Information about Astronomy at the three Universities can be found here:

-For more information please contact Mrs. Andres Escala, Director of FCLA (firstname.lastname@example.org), Gaël Chauvin, Deputy Director of FCLA (email@example.com) or Guy Perrin, head of astronomy division at INSU/CNRS (firstname.lastname@example.org).
+For more information please contact Felipe Barrientos, Director of FCLA (firstname.lastname@example.org), Gaël Chauvin, Deputy Director of FCLA (email@example.com) or Guy Perrin, head of astronomy division at INSU/CNRS (firstname.lastname@example.org).
 We strongly encourage initial contacts before applying.